rfabbri/vxl-1/lemsvxl/contrib/rfabbri/mw/app/matlab/3d-drawing/main/README.md

   c. edit load_pattern_12 function: put the path that accesses the .dat files below before mcs-rec folder.
 It is called in load_curve_sketch_without_associations.m module.

-  d. edit load_edge_and_curve_files module: there you will need to enter the paths where the cemv, edg, projmatrix, txt and png (or jpg) files are located.
+  d. edit load_edge_and_curve_files module: there you will need to enter the paths where the cemv, edg, projmatrix, txt and png (or jpg) files are located. these files must be uncompressed.

   e. edit read_association_attributes_12 function: put the path where attributes from mcs_e are located.

   f. edit computing_associations module: put paths the projmatrix files are located.

-#### 5. create one folder inside datset
+#### 5. create one folder inside dataset
   a. one named ply and put its path in write_curve_graph_to_vrml_12.m module.
 Replace the word dataset with some reference to the chosen dataset.

 #### 6. add the path